Everyone is still trying to map AI onto search.

 None of this matters if it's disconnected from how your business actually wins.
 Every company has a specific buyer, specific constraints, and specific moments where decisions get made.
 The way a financing platform gets evaluated is different from a healthcare provider, which is different from a B2B SaaS tool.
 So the work isn't generic.

 It's aligned to your ICP, your core use cases, and the exact types of questions where your buyers are deciding between options.
 We look at where you show up, but more importantly, where you lose.
 Where the system hesitates, where it picks a competitor, where your positioning breaks down.
-And then we fix those specific gaps and measure whether it actually changes the outcome.
-Not whether you got mentioned more.
-Whether you got picked more.
+And then we fix those specific gaps and measure whether it actually changes the outcome, with decision share as the primary signal instead of mention count.
+The goal is being picked more often.

 Where this is going